 12. Siling Labuyo (Capsicum frutescens 'Siling labuyo')

 Siling Labuyo is the smallest hot chili pepper in the world (smaller than Thai chilies).
-It is characterized by triangular fruits which grow pointing upwards and its leaves are quite small (approximately 50 to 65mm) and elongated with pointy tips.
+It is characterized by triangular fruits that grow pointing upwards, and its leaves are relatively small (approximately 50 to 65mm) and elongated with pointy tips.

 The fruits and leaves of a Siling Labuyo are used in traditional Philippine cuisines.